karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-18.md

 The goal is to enable efficient analytics and AI model development, ensuring timely and accurate insights.

 ### Decision
-After evaluating the options, we recommend using Option 1: Batch ETL as the reduced cost and complexity in its architecture has a higher ranking than instant access to analytical data.
+After evaluating the options, we recommend using Option 1: Batch ETL, as not having instant access to analytical data is an acceptable trade-off to achieve the reduced operational costs that a batch architecture provides.

 ### Alternatives Considered
 - **Option 1:** Batch ETL (Extract, Transform, Load)